spring-attic/notify-slack-errors-action/README.md

 ![Screen Shot 2020-09-03 at 5 55 56 PM](https://user-images.githubusercontent.com/15992415/92188562-c9758b80-ee11-11ea-8b6a-15bb83af0d9e.png)

 ## Strategy
-The track-build-errors-action exports a job-specific errors file at the end of each failed job.
-This action combines all of the failed job messages and send a single notification to Slack, which includes a link to the original build.
+The [track-build-errors-action](https://github.com/spring-projects/track-build-errors-action) exports a job-specific errors file at the end of each failed job.
+This action combines all of the failed job messages and sends a single notification to Slack, which includes a link to the original build.

-In order for this action to work, you must first import download the errors folder in order to make the previously created error files available within the scope of the notify-slack job.
-This is shown in the example usage below.
+In order for this action to work, you must first download the errors folder in order to make the previously created error files available within the scope of the notify-slack job.
+This is shown in the example below.

 Make sure to use this action at the end of your build process, and to require all other jobs to finish executing first by using the `needs:` key.
 Additionally, make sure to include `if: always()` to ensure that you always get notifications – if you don't include this, you will **not** receive notifications for earlier failed jobs.
-Note that all of this is included in the example below.
+This is also shown in the example below.

 If you'd like an example that demonstrates the usage of this action and the [track-build-errors-action](https://github.com/spring-projects/track-build-errors-action), see this [sample project](https://github.com/elliedori/sample-action-usage-project).